L3MON4D3/LuaSnip/DOC.md

 inoremap <c-f>  <cmd>lua require('luasnip.extras.otf').on_the_fly("e")<cr>
 ```

-Obviously, `<c-f>` is arbritary and can be changed to any other key combo.
+Obviously, `<c-f>` is arbitrary and can be changed to any other key combo.
 Another interesting application is allowing multiple on-the-fly snippets at the
 same time by retrieving snippets from multiple registers:
 ```vim